This article covers the following topics on multiple pregnancy:

 If you have previously had a very difficult delivery with a single baby, you may also be advised to have a caesarean section with twins.

-Even if you plan a vaginal birth, you may end up having an emergency caesarean section.
+Even if you plan a vaginal delivery, you may end up having an emergency caesarean section.
 This could be because

 - the babies become distressed,